 A Little Room Left for Acceptances

 Invitational applications are coming in at a rate of 3-5 per week according to Series officials.
-From the 39 applications so far, 26 acceptance letters have been sent out in January, with more expected as applications rise and discussions with drivers proceed.
+From the 43 applications so far, 29 acceptance letters have been sent out, with more expected as applications rise and discussions with drivers proceed.
 Once a driver has been accepted, Mazda Motorsports will review his or her application and begin awarding the ten $1000 scholarships that it announced in November.
-“With 26 acceptance letters already issued, now is a good time for drivers considering the Invitationals to apply,” said Martin.
-“Not all accepted drivers will be able to compete given the need for some talent to raise sponsorship funds, so there is still some room for applicants” he elaborated.
+“With 29 acceptance letters already issued, now is a good time for drivers considering the Invitationals to apply,” said Martin.
+“Not all accepted drivers will be able to compete, given the need for some time to raise sponsorship funds, so there is still some room for applicants” he elaborated.

 Last Chance for Scholarships

 “As far as sponsorship goes, drivers are encouraged to raise money from friends and family as well as interested businesses.
-In addition, Mazda will consider applications that are made up to January 27, 2020, but they are awarding scholarships on a first-come, first-served basis,” Martin added.
+In addition, Mazda has selected a number of scholarship recipients but will still consider applications.
+They are awarding scholarships based on talent, potential and diversity,” Martin added.